Caldwell Township, Michigan

-Caldwell Township is a civil township of Missaukee County in Michigan, in the U.S. The population was 1,394 at the 2020 census.
+Caldwell Township is a civil township of Missaukee County in the U.S. state of Michigan.
+The population was 1,394 at the 2020 census.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 35.59 sqmi, of which 34.21 sqmi are land and 1.38 sqmi (3.88%) are water.

 The northernmost shores of Lake Missaukee extend into Caldwell Township.
 More than a dozen other named lakes occupy the southern part of the township, including Twin Lake, Dyer Lake, Goose Lake, and the northern end of Crooked Lake.